suurjaak/Deckathlon/README.md

 language selection specified in configuration.

-Game templates can specify their own translations, both for template properties like name and description plus any translation strings, in templates.i18n, as {language code: {"template.propertyname" or text: translation}}.
+Game templates can specify their own translations, both for template properties like name and description plus any translation strings, in table column `templates.i18n`, as `{language code: {"template.propertyname" or text: translation}}`.

 Configuration
 -------------

+Default configuration file is `deckathlon/etc/deckatlhon.ini`, can be overridden with environment variable DECKATHLONCONF specifying another path.

 SQLite parameters: